Prenatal Outreach Program

 Many women receiving prenatal care at MGH Chelsea are immigrants and refugees, struggling to meet basic needs.
 The stressors related to these challenges – such as poverty, isolation, and immigration status - are further exacerbated by pregnancy, which is also a time of greater risk for domestic violence.
 The bicultural, bilingual (Spanish, English) Prenatal Outreach program coordinator connects patients to hospital and community resources and assists them with planning for their child, as well as their own health care.
 The primary goals of the program are to promote optimal pregnancy and to re-engage the mother into primary care following the delivery (or initially engage care in the case of the infant).
 A collaborative relationship with the Vincent Newborn Program brings essential baby clothes and supplies to mothers who are unable to afford them.

-- Of the 296 patients served, 42% were referred to Vincent’s Newborn Program that provides essential baby clothes and supplies to mothers who are unable to afford them); 5% to Primary Care; 9% to Mental Health; 13% to Visiting Mom’s Program; 10% to Food for Families Program; and 2% to the LINC (Legal Initiative for Children) Program.
+- Of the 225 patients served, 46% were referred to the Vincent’s Newborn Program (provides essential baby clothes and supplies to mothers who are unable to afford them); 9% were referred to Healthy Beginnings for home visiting; 29% to Primary Care.

-- 79 patients received assistance with 28-week packet.
-All 296 patients were screened for depression.
+- 95 patients received assistance with 28-week.
+All 225 were screened for depression.

-- 94 patients received education on pre/postnatal topics like breast feeding, post-partum depression, safety, contraceptives, and more on one or more occasions.
+- 62 patients received education on pre/postnatal topics like breast feeding, post-partum depression, safety, contraceptives, etc. on one or more occasions.

 Phone: 617 887-3789